r4victor/tenthousandmeters/content/blog/python_bts_05.md

 2
 ```

-Similarly, we use the `nonlocal` statement to tell the compiler that a name bound in an enclosed (nested) function refers to a variable in an enclosing function:
+Similarly, we can use the `nonlocal` statement to tell the compiler that a name bound in an enclosed (nested) function refers to a variable in an enclosing function:

 ```python
 a = "I'm not used"